surifirstpin/Acubi_documentation/Version.5/Organise_Content_new.md

 The Sharing status displays type of privacy setting enabled for a dashboard or report.
  -   **Public** Green colour  with Circle Icon indicates dashboard or report saved under public section.
- -   **Share** Orange colour with group icon indicates dashboard or reports shared to soecific set og groups.
+ -   **Share** Orange colour with group icon indicates dashboard or reports shared to specific set of groups.
  -   **Private** Grey colour indicates dashboard or reports saved under private section.

 ![